Soroush-Pasandideh/DataMining/README.md

    cd DataMining
    ```
 3. Open the Jupyter Notebook:
+   open the notebook related to the phase you want to execute.
    ```sh
    jupyter notebook DataMining.ipynb
    ```
-4. Run the cells in the notebook sequentially to perform the data mining tasks as outlined.
+5. Run the cells in the notebooks sequentially to perform the data mining tasks as outlined.

 ## Results

-The notebook contains detailed results of each Part, including visualizations, statistical analyses, and data preprocessing steps.
+The notebooks contains detailed results of each Part, including visualizations, statistical analyses, data preprocessing and data mining steps.
 Ensure to go through the notebook for insights and understanding of the dataset.
 The documentation of the implementation of Phase 2 is available in `DataMining_Document_phase2.pdf`.